nexiality/documentation/release/nexial-core-v1.3.changelog.md

 - due to the close in time between start of an execution, the first script and the first scenario, the TTS notification has been modified to opt for speak-and-wait (previously speak-no-wait) strategy.

+#### Nexial Expression
+- CSV: added  **`maxColumns`** as an optional configuration during `parse()` to instruct Nexial to allocate beyond the default max columns (512) in order to process very wide CSV file.
+Note that changing this value will have both memory footprint and performance implication.
+This setting is usually not needed.

 #### [web commands](../commands/web)
 - shipped with <a href="https://github.com/mozilla/geckodriver/releases/tag/v0.21.0" class="external-link" target="nexial_external">geckodriver 0.21.0</a>
   for Firefox browser.
 Significant changes include: